everella/Fauxtoshop-Gimp-Theme/README.md

 6. Access your Gimp's icons folder.
    - Typically found in ```C:\Users\YourUsernameHere\AppData\Local\Programs\Gimp 2.10\GIMP 2\share\gimp\2.0\icons```

 6.1.
-Drag and drop the ```Adobe Photoshop '23``` folder within the Fauxtoshop folder into your Gimp's icons folder.
+Within the Fauxtoshop folder, drag and drop the ```Adobe Photoshop '23``` folder into your Gimp's icons folder.
      - This installs the Fauxtoshop icons into Gimp.

 7. Open Gimp.